Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 1. `'c' + 32-byte transaction hash -> unspent transaction output record for that transaction`
 2. `'B' -> 32-byte block hash: the block hash up to which the database represents the unspent transaction outputs`

-Since that article we've already implemented transactions, but we haven't used the `chainstate` to store their outputs.
+Since that article, we've already implemented transactions, but we haven't used the `chainstate` to store their outputs.
 So, this is what we're going to do now.

 `chainstate` doesn't store transactions.
 Instead, it stores what is called the UTXO set, or the set of unspent transaction outputs.
-Besides this, it stores "the block hash up to which the database represents the unspent transaction outputs", which we'll omit for now, because we're not using block heights (but we'll implement them in next articles).
+Besides this, it stores "the block hash up to which the database represents the unspent transaction outputs", which we'll omit for now because we're not using block heights (but we'll implement them in next articles).

 So, why do we want to have the UTXO set?